matomo-org/developer-documentation/docs/4.x/generated/Piwik/API/Request.md

 Dispatches API requests to the appropriate API method.

-The Request class is used throughout Piwik to call API methods.
+okokokThe Request class is used throughout Piwik to call API methods.
 The difference between using Request and calling API methods directly is that Request will do more after calling the API including: applying generic filters, applying queued filters, and handling the **flat** and **label** query parameters.